G00406014/digital-rain-25-cpp/index.md

   I also kept my Main.cpp as simple and tidy as possible allowing for easy readability and naviagtion throughout the project

+  Reflecting back on the project, I learnt many valuable lessons in this module and in the project that i can carry on with me into the future of being an engineer
+  Throughout the project I put a strong emphasis on writing clean, well structured code and implied good coding practice styles and techniques in my project.
+  I beleive that applyin these practice will help me become a better modern C++ programmer.

 ## DigitalRain image
 Image of my digital rain project :
 ![image](https://github.com/user-attachments/assets/c54e1a61-13da-4280-9fcd-28213220c0ee)